This sausage stuffed spaghetti squash, with all the flavors of Thanksgiving stuffing, is a great way to use up those holiday leftovers.

 Sausage Stuffing Stuffed Spaghetti Squash Recipe

 - 1 small spaghetti squash

-- 1 tbsp unsalted butter (or substitute olive oil)
+- 1 tablespoon unsalted butter or substitute olive oil

 - Using a large, sharp knife, pierce a spaghetti squash in several places.
 Place the spaghetti squash in a glass baking dish and cook in the microwave on HIGH for about 15 minutes, turning the squash halfway through cooking.